Under NRS 484B.650, you can get charged with the crime of “aggressive driving” in Nevada if you do all of the following within the course of one mile:

 Reckless driving (NRS 484B.653) encompasses driving in “willful or wanton disregard of the safety of persons or property” or engaging in speed contests.
 In practice, the same piece of driving may qualify as both aggressive and reckless driving.

-Unlike aggressive driving, reckless driving has far fewer elements that prosecutors need to prove.
+Unlike aggressive driving, reckless driving requires prosecutors to prove far fewer elements.
 This may be why reckless driving charges are more common than aggressive driver charges.

-Since being an aggressive driver is only a misdemeanor, it is more likely that the judge will impose only fines.
+Since aggressive driving is only a misdemeanor, it is more likely the judge will impose only fines.
 But courts do have the discretion to order jail.
 Penalties increase with each successive conviction in the state of Nevada:

 |